Use fresh yeast to improve your bread recipe

 Converting dried yeast quantities to fresh

 If your recipe uses dried yeast and you’d like to start using fresh, Doves Farm have a handy conversion table.
-However, I’d suggest you look at the weight of flour in your recipe and work out how much you need by percentage as mentioned above. eg 500 grams x .01 = 5 grams.
+However, I’d suggest you take the weight of flour in your recipe and work out how much you need by percentage as mentioned above. eg 500 grams x .01 = 5 grams.
 It should be half of the fresh yeast noted.

 The yeast breaks down the starch in the flour to form carbon dioxide and alcohol (ethanol).
 The carbon dioxide forms small air bubbles, which makes the dough ferment and become airy.
 The small amount of alcohol formed in the dough disappears during baking.

 Why not join one of my classes?
 There are plenty to choose from, or you can tailor one to suit.

 Here are few more bread topics you might enjoy reading:

 Bake Better Bread: Baker’s Percentages

 Bake Better Bread: Pre ferment – Pâte fermentée